Candidate Set Re-ranking for Composed Image Retrieval with Dual Multi-modal Encoder: Experiments

-\paragraph{Implementation Details.} We adopt the standard image pre-processing and model configurations of BLIP encoders~\cite{li2022blip}.
+We adopt the standard image pre-processing and model configurations of BLIP encoders~\citep{li2022blip}.
 Except for image padding, which we follow \citet{Baldrati_2022_CVPR_clip4cir0} with a padding ratio of 1.25.
-We initialize the image and text encoders with the BLIP w/ ViT-B pre-trained weights.
+Image resolution is set to $384\times 384$.
+We initialize the image and text encoders with the \texttt{BLIP w/ ViT-B} pre-trained weights.
 In both stages, we freeze the ViT image encoder and only finetune the text encoders due to the GPU memory limits.

-We follow BLIP downstream task settings and optimize with AdamW~\cite{Loshchilov2017DecoupledWD_adamw} with a cosine learning rate schedule.
-Training details for each dataset in the two stages are listed in \secref{sec:supp-implementation-details}.
+For all models in both stages, we use AdamW~\citep{loshchilov2018decoupled} with an initial learning rate of $2\times 10^{-5}$, a weight decay of 0.05, and a cosine learning rate scheduler~\citep{loshchilov2017sgdr} with its minimum learning rate set to 0.

+For candidate filtering (first stage) model, we train with a batch size of 512 for 10 epochs on both Fashion-IQ and CIRR.
+For candidate re-ranking (second stage) model, we reduce the batch size to 16 due to the GPU memory limit, as it requires exhaustively pairing up queries with each candidate.
+For Fashion-IQ, we train the re-ranking model for 50 epochs, for CIRR, we train it for 80 epochs.

-All experiments are conducted on a single NVIDIA A100 80G with PyTorch while enabling automatic mixed precision.
+All experiments are conducted on a single NVIDIA A100 80G with PyTorch while enabling automatic mixed precision~\citep{https://doi.org/10.48550/arxiv.1710.03740_mixedprecision}.
 We base our implementation on the BLIP codebase\footnote{\url{https://github.com/salesforce/BLIP}}.

-\subsection{Performance Comparison with State-of-the-Art}
+\subsection{Performance Comparison with State-of-the-art}